-The above historical image courtesy of Lakeshore Museum Center
+The above image courtesy of GEI.

 This project will reconnect the Muskegon River to 3,645 feet of shoreline and restore 8.6 acres of wetland and native habitat at a historic memorial park and parkway that was established in 1934.
 Coined “Michigan’s Most Beautiful Mile” as part of the historic West Michigan Pike, the location was a popular tourist destination during the early-mid 1900s.
 The West Michigan Pike spanned the Lake Michigan coastline from Chicago to the Straits of Mackinaw.